sgress454/github-api-tester-dos/.github/ISSUE_TEMPLATE.md

   - Make sure the app you are using to reproduce the issue has a clean node_modules/ directory, meaning:
     * no dependencies are linked (e.g. you haven't run npm link foo)
     * that you haven't made any inline changes to files in the node_modules/ folder
-    * that you don't have any weird global dependency loops The easiest way to double-check any of the above, if you aren't sure, is to run: rm -rf node_modules && npm cache clear && npm install.
+    * that you don't have any weird global dependency loops.
+The easiest way to double-check any of the above, if you aren't sure, is to run: rm -rf node_modules && npm cache clear && npm install.

-- [ ] If using the _master_ (development) branch of Sails, I have verified that my issue also exists with the most recent published Sails version (we welcome bug reports against code under development, we just ask that you also verify that this is a _new_ issue versus something that also exists in the published version of Sails).

 and finally...
 - [ ] **I can provide steps to reproduce this issue that others can follow.**